skateman/hwping/README.md

 - Convert to gem with `$PATH` executable
 - Tests & travis compatibility

+## License
+This project is released under the GPLv2 license.

 ## Credits
 The launcher code in `lib/launcher.rb` was inspired by [robhurring/thunder](https://github.com/robhurring/thunder).